 Certifications and licenses for criminal justice degree holders

 After earning your degree in criminal justice and having gained some experience in an area that you wish to focus your career on, you might consider seeking additional training by obtaining a professional certification.
-Certificates and other academic degrees will be useful as you pursue your career, strengthen your skills and resume, and boost your earning potential.
+Certificates are useful additions to an associate, bachelor’s, or even master’s degree in criminal justice as you pursue your career, strengthen your skills and resume, and boost your earning potential.

 Certifications are available in several areas of the criminal justice field, and we list some of the most respected below.
 Generally, all require recertification every few years to ensure the practitioner’s ongoing commitment to, and participation in, training and professional development.